0o-de-lally/ol-explorer/context-for-llm/08-additional-features.md

    - Use uppercase for labels: `COLUMN NAME`
    - Add `truncate` to handle overflow
    - Use system font: `font-sans`
+   - **Always center-align headers**: use `text-center` for all column headers, regardless of data alignment

 4. **Column Width Distribution**:
    - Use proportional widths based on content needs (e.g., `w-1/6`, `w-2/5`)